The Control Line tool is a graduated filter that uses the Control Points technology (Upoints).

 * Controlling the action of the cumulation of masks with the monochrome mode (M / Shift+ M)

-– Reverse the local Adjustment to add a new line, a control point or a protection point
+– Invert the local Adjustment to add a new Line, a Control Point or a protection Point

 Advanced usage